spcl/GDI-RMA/README.md

 ```
 Assuming that the source code is stored in the main directory in the file
 `min_example.c`, it can be compiled for example with the command `mpicc -o
-min_example min_example.c -I src -Lsrc -lgdi` and executed with the command
+min_example min_example.c -Isrc -Lsrc -lgdi` and executed with the command
 `mpirun -n <#procs> ./min_example`.

 ## Documentation

 The Graph Database Interface (GDI) API is documented as a
-[specification](specification/gdi_v0.1.pdf) and high-level overviews of that
+[specification](specification/gdi_v0.1.pdf) and a high-level overview of that
-specification can be found in the respective [README](specification/README.md)
+specification can be found in the paper with additional information found in the
-as well as in the paper.
-The paper also presents an overview of the
+respective [README](specification/README.md).
+The paper also presents an
-GDI-RMA implementation of the GDI specification.
+overview of the GDI-RMA reference implementation.

 ## Citations